Bre-X

-Bre-X was a group of companies in Canada.
-Bre-X Minerals Ltd., a major part of Bre-X based in Calgary, was involved in a major gold mining scandal when it reported it was sitting on an enormous gold deposit at Busang, East Kalimantan, Indonesia.
-Bre-X bought the Busang site in March 1993 and in October 1995 announced significant amounts of gold had been discovered, sending its stock price soaring.
-Originally a penny stock, its stock price reached a peak at CAD$286.50 (split adjusted) in May 1996 on the Toronto Stock Exchange (TSE), with a total capitalization of over CAD $6 billion.
-Bre-X Minerals collapsed in 1997 after the gold samples were found to be fraudulent.
+Bre-X bought the Busang site in March 1993.
+In October 1995, the company announced that significant amounts of gold had been discovered, sending its stock price soaring.
+Originally a penny stock, its stock price reached a peak at CAD$286.50/share (split adjusted) in May 1996, with a total market capitalization of over CAD$6 billion.

+The company collapsed in May 1997 after the gold samples were found to be fraudulent.